Related Topics

-We’d all like to believe we could spot a scam a mile away.
+We’d all like to believe we could spot an online scam a mile away.
 But the truth is that con artists and cybercriminals are getting craftier and more sophisticated by the day.
 It’s their full-time “job” to deceive, exploit, and swindle consumers.

-Payment scams can happen to anyone—even those who consider themselves too smart to get duped.
-According to the FBI, $3.1 billion in total fraud losses were reported by people over age 60 in 2022, up 84% from 2021.
+Online scams can happen to anyone—even those who consider themselves too smart to get duped.
+According to the FBI FBI Internet Crime Complaint Center (IC3), $3.4 billion in total fraud losses were reported by people over age 60 in 2023, up 11% from 2022.
 The most shocking number?
-The average loss per scam victim: More than $35,000.1
+The average loss per scam victim: Nearly $34,000.1

-Why are crooks so successful in finding victims?
+Why are scammers so successful in finding victims?
 One reason is they know how to use human psychology their advantage.

-What tricks do scammers use to target their victims?
+What tricks do scammers use to target older adults?

 Thieves use several psychological tactics to gain a victim’s confidence and manipulate them into doing what the thief wants.
 Knowing the techniques scammers use—and how to combat them—can help you beat them at their own game.

-How are psychological tricks used in scams that target seniors?
-Below are the top four.
+How are psychological tricks used in payment scams that target seniors?
+Below are the top five.

 1. Targeting those who are socially isolated

-How to protect yourself: If you’re in a situation where you’re unsure about what you’re being told—or you’re feeling nervous—ask a friend or family member for advice before taking any further steps.
+How to protect yourself: If you’re unsure about the person you're talking to or what you’re being told, ask a friend or family member for advice before taking any further steps.
 Sending a quick screenshot of a text, or simply walking through the scenario with someone you trust, can often help you see things more clearly.

 2. Posing as an authority figure

 Most people, especially those of older generations, were taught to respect authority.
 That’s why many payment scams are carried out by thieves impersonating people and organizations you would normally trust without question—such as a government agency (e.g., the IRS), charities, debt collection agencies, your utility company, or even your financial institution.
 In what’s referred to as an imposter scam, the caller explains that a bill is overdue.
-They may threaten harsh consequences if you do not immediately pay what you “owe.”
+They try to trigger feelings of fear and anxity by threatening harsh consequences if you do not immediately pay what you “owe.”

 How to protect yourself: The first step you should take is confirm whether a company or agency trying to reach you is legitimate.
 This can be done by hanging up and contacting them using phone numbers or email addresses listed on their official website.
 If there is a problem you need to address, they will be able to help.
 Other tips for avoiding this type of payment scam include: